List of The Amazing World of Gumball characters: Ms. Simian

 Lucy Simian (voiced by Lewis MacLeod, season 1; Hugo Harrison, season 2 onward) is a 2-million-year-old baboon, the sadistic teacher of Gumball and Darwin's class as well as a major antagonist.
 She takes pleasure in giving her students pop quizzes.
 She is generally unpleasant, hates children (especially Gumball), and is hated by the student body.
 Principal Brown is her love interest.
 She has a generally antagonistic relationship with Gumball, but he begins to show respect for her in "The Teacher".
 Her face intentionally resembles that of the Grim Reaper.

 Mr. Small

 Steve Small (voiced by Lewis MacLeod, season 1; Adam Long, season 2 onward) is the Elmore Junior High guidance counselor, a cloud man who is interested in New Age culture and possesses hippie-like appearance and behavior.
-Mr. Small's unconventional teaching methods are usually more confusing than helpful, and they often leave his office confused.
+Mr. Small's unconventional teaching methods are usually more confusing than helpful, and students often leave his office confused.
 It is revealed in the episode "The Fraud" that he is not a U.S. citizen, though it is unclear if he was merely born elsewhere or renounced his citizenship.
 He lost his love, Janice, which in the episode "The Void" is revealed to be a purple van that runs on "good vibes".
 His mannerisms are similar to those of Mr. Van Driessen from Beavis and Butt-Head.